cosmos/sdk-tutorials/tutorial/set-name.md

 func (msg MsgSetName) Name() string { return "set_name"}
 ```

-These functions are used by the SDK to route `Msgs` to the proper module for handling.
-They also add human readable names to tags.
+The above functions are used by the SDK to route `Msgs` to the proper module for handling.
+They also add human readable names to database tags used for indexing.

 ```go
 // ValdateBasic Implements Msg.